jbendy/ForgeVTT_split_item_macro/README.md

 1. Create a new entry on your hotbar by clicking an empty/unused entry
 2. Change the name of the entry.
 This name is how you will call the macro, so use something easy to type.
 I have called mine "split"
 3. Change the **Type** dropdown from **Chat** to **Macro**
-4. Paste the code at the bottom of this post into the **Command** section
+4. Paste the code from the "split" file into the **Command** section
 5. Click **Save Macro**

 **How to use the macro:**